putuarya0/titanic-survival-prediction/README.md

 🚢 Titanic Survival Prediction

-Proyek ini bertujuan untuk memprediksi kelangsungan hidup penumpang kapal Titanic menggunakan algoritma machine learning berbasis Python dan scikit-learn.
+This project aims to predict the survival of Titanic passengers using machine learning algorithms built with Python and scikit-learn.

 📁 Dataset

-Dataset yang digunakan adalah Titanic-Dataset.csv, yang berisi informasi penumpang seperti:

-Nama

-Umur

-Jenis Kelamin

-Kelas Tiket

-Jumlah Saudara/Istri

-Embarked (Pelabuhan Naik)

-dll.
+The dataset used is Titanic-Dataset.csv, which contains passenger information such as:

+Name

+Age

+Gender

+Ticket Class

+Number of Siblings/Spouses Aboard

+Embarked (Port of Embarkation)

+And more.

-🧪 Tahapan Analisis
+🧪 Analysis Steps

-Import Library & Load Data
+1. Import Libraries & Load Data

-Menggunakan pustaka seperti pandas, numpy, matplotlib, seaborn, dan sklearn.
+Utilizing libraries such as pandas, numpy, matplotlib, seaborn, and sklearn.

-Eksplorasi dan Pembersihan Data

-Menampilkan informasi dan statistik awal.

-Menangani data hilang.
+2. Data Exploration and Cleaning
+Displaying initial info and statistics

+Handling missing values

-Label encoding untuk fitur kategorikal.
+Label encoding for categorical features

-Normalisasi fitur numerik.
+Normalizing numerical features

-Modeling
+3. Modeling

-Menggunakan Support Vector Machine (SVM) dan Random Forest untuk klasifikasi.
+Training classification models using Support Vector Machine (SVM) and Random Forest

-Evaluasi model dengan metrik seperti: akurasi, precision, recall, F1-score, confusion matrix.

-Evaluasi Hasil

-Perbandingan performa kedua model.

-Visualisasi menggunakan confusion matrix dan grafik lainnya.

-💻 Cara Menjalankan

-Pastikan Anda memiliki Python dan dependensi berikut:
+Evaluating model performance using metrics like:

+Accuracy

+Precision

+Recall

+F1-Score

+Confusion Matrix

+4. Result Evaluation
+Comparing the performance of both models

+Visualizing results using confusion matrices and other plots

+💻 How to Run
+Make sure you have Python installed along with the required dependencies:

-pip install pandas numpy scikit-learn matplotlib seaborn Jalankan notebook Jupyter:
+pip install pandas numpy scikit-learn matplotlib seaborn Then run the Jupyter notebook:

 jupyter notebook titanic.ipynb

-Pastikan file Titanic-Dataset.csv tersedia di direktori yang sama dengan notebook.
+Ensure the file Titanic-Dataset.csv is located in the same directory as the notebook.

-📊 Hasil
+📊 Results

-Model memberikan prediksi apakah penumpang selamat atau tidak, dengan metrik evaluasi seperti akurasi dan F1-score ditampilkan untuk masing-masing algoritma.
+The models predict whether a passenger survived or not, with evaluation metrics such as accuracy and F1-score provided for each algorithm.